 Limited institutional scholarships, grants, and loan programs are available through the generosity of friends and alumni of Maine Maritime Academy, each with criteria developed by donors and awarded annually to students with financial need; academic progress also may be taken into consideration.
-In order to be considered for such funds, a student must submit a FAFSA by April 1 and submit the MMA Scholarship Application Form by April 1.
+In order to be considered for such funds, a student must submit a FAFSA by February 1 and submit the MMA Scholarship Application Form by February 1.
 Recipients will be expected to write thank you notes to the donors.

-Extended Payment Program
+Monthly Payment Program

-The Academy has an agreement with Tuition Management Systems (TMS) which offers a monthly payment plan.
-Tuition Management Systems offers a 10-month plan with equal payments due July 1 - April 1.
+The Academy has an agreement with Nelnet Campus Commerce which offers a monthly payment plan.
+Nelnet Campus Commerce offers a 10-month plan with equal payments due July 1 - April 1.
 This plan can be used to cover all MMA costs or to supplement final costs after financial aid.
-Tuition Management Systems offers a 10-month plan in coordination with loans as well, for those who want to lower their monthly payments.
-Information is sent directly to entering first year students from TMS, or contact the Finance Office at (207-326-2243) for details.
-The TMS website is afford.com for those who would like to sign up on line.
+Nelnet Campus Commerce offers a 10-month plan in coordination with loans as well, for those who want to lower their monthly payments.
+Information is sent directly to entering first year students from Nelnet Campus Commerce, or contact the Business Office at (207-326-2243) for details.
+The Nelnet Campus Commerce website is mycollegepaymentplan.com for those who would like to sign up on line.